laslibs/las-js/README.md

   | 80.5 | 2.762 | 16.2 | -5.06 |

 - ## Support
   las-js is an MIT-licensed open source project.
-You can help it grow by becoming a sponsor/supporter.
+You can help it grow by becoming a sponsor/supporter.[Become a Patron!](https://www.patreon.com/bePatron?u=19152008)
-  <a href="https://www.patreon.com/bePatron?u=19152008" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>